MicrosoftDocs/power-automate-docs/articles/automation-center-recommendations.md

 To see and use recommendations in automation center, the following are required:

-- From December 2024 (General availability), a Dataverse environment with [managed environment enabled](https://learn.microsoft.com/power-platform/admin/managed-environment-enable).
+- From December 2024 (general availability), a Dataverse environment with [managed environment enabled](https://learn.microsoft.com/power-platform/admin/managed-environment-enable).
 - Premium Power Automate license
 - Environment maker role (or other roles that include access to recommendation data)